RevsStudios/Rev-s-Better-Structures/README.md

 Rev's Better structures is sponsored by Bisect hosting!
 Use code Rev for 25% off at https://bisecthosting.com/REV

-FAQ:
+## FAQ:

-What does this mod do?
+Q:What does this mod do?

-Rev's Better Structures add brand new structures to improve the normal vannila experience.
+A:Rev's Better Structures add brand new structures to improve the normal vannila experience.

-What are the biggest structures that can be found?
+Q:What are the biggest structures that can be found

-The windmil and the Barn
+A:The windmil and the Barn

-Who develops this mod?
+Q:Who develops this mod?

-Our community, with the community builds, the builders ( Cursed Warrior, ElectricKhan, monkeyiskool, Phwee and Rev! ) And the Coders ( ReVG08 and Blackout. )
+A:Our community, with the community builds, the builders ( Cursed Warrior, ElectricKhan, monkeyiskool, Phwee and Rev! ) And the Coders ( ReVG08 and Blackout. )

-How can I help the mod improve without buying a bisect server?
+Q:How can I help the mod improve without buying a bisect server?

-By sending your builds at our discord! https://discord.gg/RHqGQUjhDu
+A:By sending your builds at our discord! https://discord.gg/RHqGQUjhDu

 ------------------------------------------------------------------------------------------------
-Credits:
+## Credits:

 Coders: ReVG08 and Blackout

-Builders: Cursed Warrior, ElectricKhan, monkeyiskool, Phwee and ReVG08
+Builders: Cursed Warrior(formor dev), ElectricKhan, monkeyiskool, Phwee(formor dev) and ReVG08